MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/package-support-framework.md

 ### Debug a runtime fix

 In Visual Studio, press F5 to start the debugger.
-The first thing that starts is the shim launcher application, which in turn, starts your target desktop application.
+The first thing that starts is the PSF launcher application, which in turn, starts your target desktop application.
 To debug the target desktop application, you'll have to manually attach to the desktop application process by choosing **Debug**->**Attach to Process**, and then selecting the application process.
 To permit the debugging of a .NET application with a native runtime fix DLL, select managed and native code types (mixed mode debugging).

 Once you've set this up, you can set break points next to lines of code in the desktop application code and the runtime fix project.
 If you don't have the source code to your application, you'll be able to set break points only next to lines of code in your runtime fix project.